-3.5 Fiscal Integrity and Responsibility
+6.4.4 Fiscal Integrity and Responsibility

 As federal public servants, we must be fiscally responsible in all business activities and ensure value for money is recognized.
 We are expected to exercise responsible management of expenditures and use corporate facilities and assets with prudence.
 All corporate assets should be used only for lawful and proper purposes, and should be protected from theft, misuse or damage.

-3.6 Human Rights in the Workplace
+6.4.5 Human Rights in the Workplace

-CCC is committed to creating and maintaining a work environment that is free from harassment and discrimination on prohibited grounds, including: race, national or ethnic origin, colour, religion, age, sexual orientation, gender, gender identity or expression, marital status, family status, genetic characteristics or disability.
+CCC is committed to creating and maintaining a work environment that is free from harassment and discrimination on prohibited grounds, including: race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability and conviction for an offense for which a pardon has been granted or in respect of which a record suspension as been ordered.

 We recognize cultural differences and in CCC's business activity support internationally agreed conventions on human rights and labour rights, including the United Nation's Universal Declaration of Human Rights and the International Labour Organization's Declaration of Fundamental Principles and Rights at Work.
 CCC upholds human rights in the workplace through:

-- ✓ Health and safety at work.
+- Health and safety at work.

-- ✓ Equitable working conditions.
+- Equitable working conditions.

-- ✓ The right to equal pay and benefits.
+- The right to equal pay and benefits.

 - Freedom of association and the right to collective bargaining.